snegastud/JavaScriptTheory/README.md

 >If the backend successfully returns the employee data, the Promise becomes Fulfilled, and I display the data in the UI.

 >If the API fails because of a network issue or server error, the Promise becomes Rejected, and I handle the error by showing an appropriate message to the user.

+**If callbacks can already handle success and failure, why were Promises introduced?**

+>For example, suppose I need to perform four asynchronous tasks in sequence.
+The second task depends on the first, the third depends on the second, and the fourth depends on the third.
+Using callbacks, each operation has to be written inside the previous callback, making the code deeply nested.
+This is known as Callback Hell.

+>As the application grows, the code becomes difficult to read, debug, and maintain.
+We also end up writing error handling repeatedly for each callback.

+>Promises were introduced to solve this problem.
+They allow us to chain asynchronous operations using .then() and handle errors in one place using .catch().
+This results in cleaner, more readable, and maintainable code."